 With higher interest rates than bank savings accounts, endowment plans in Singapore can help you save money for your wedding.

-Weddings in Singapore cost tens of thousands of dollars – and that’s only for the basics.
+Weddings in Singapore can cost tens of thousands of dollars.
 If you don’t want to take a personal loan for your wedding, then saving up for it is the way to go.
 However, base interest rates provided by banks are at a measly 0.05%.
-When you consider the fact that the inflation rate is around 3%, your savings will be worth less by the time you’re ready to tie the knot.
+When you consider the fact that the 2019 inflation rate is hovering at 1.33%, your savings will be worth less by the time you’re ready to tie the knot.

 Endowment plans offer higher base interest rates to grow your savings faster.
 They are also structured to help you save regularly while providing you flexibility to meet financial needs that arise.